Children and dogs

 There is some simple guides you can follow to ensure, that the relation between dog and child is developing in a positive way.
 You must destinguish between small children and older children.
 The definition in this connection is, that "small children" not have started in school, and older children has started school.
 We will here take focus on "small children", because "older children" understand given information and can deal with it.

 Before the puppy arrives, it's a good idea to explain the child about all the new that will happen when the puppy arrives.
 It's important that the child is prepared as much as possible to the event, but in a way so the meeting wih the puppy is natural.
-Do remember that it's the family who gets a puppy - not the child, and it's the family who has the full responsibility for the puppy - also the child !
+Do remember that it's the family who gets a puppy - not the child, and it's the family who has the full responsibility for the puppy - also the child - but especially the adults of the house!

 Small children must: